MapRock/TimeMolecules/tutorials/time_molecules_skills/build_markov_model_process.md

 PRINT CONCAT('ModelID: ',CAST(@ModelID AS VARCHAR(10)),' Distinct Cases: '+CAST(@DistinctCases AS VARCHAR(10)))

 /*
-At this point we created a Markov model.
+At this point we computed a Markov model.
 But let's get a little fancier, beginning with an Event transform.

 Step 6: Examine the properties of the events for anything we'd like to alter.